Energy Levels Of Solid-state Gain Media

 Energy Levels of Nd:YAG

 As an example, let us consider the probably most popular solid-state gain medium, which is Nd3+:YAG – see the level diagram.
 Each of the labeled “levels” is not really an energy level, but a level manifold consisting of several levels.
 For example, we have the ground state manifold 4I9/2, where the diagram shows multiple sub-levels.

-Well, the reasoning behind those questions is based on real physics, but in practice we can quite simply work with so-called effective cross sections.
-The underlying idea is that we just don't care about the details of all those sub-levels – what is relevant is only (a) the population of each level manifold as a whole and (b) the transition rate between each pair of manifolds which is caused e.g. by pump light at a particular optical wavelength.
-The proportionality factor between the transition rate for a single ion (in the given starting manifold) and the photon flux is called the effective transition cross section, which implicitly takes into account all the sub-level details and can be directly measured without caring about them.
+Well, the reasoning behind those questions is based on real physics, but in practice we can quite simply work with so-called effective transition cross-sections.
+The underlying idea is that we just don't care about the details of all those sub-levels – what is relevant is only (a) the population in each level manifold as a whole and (b) the transition rate between each pair of manifolds which is caused e.g. by pump light at a particular optical wavelength.
+The proportionality factor between the transition rate for a single ion (in the given starting manifold) and the photon flux is called the effective transition cross-section, which implicitly takes into account all the sub-level details and can be directly measured without caring about them.
 So overall the microscopic details which we skip that way are both extremely difficult to measure and irrelevant in practice.

-Of course, you should never apply the mentioned Boltzmann factors for sub-level populations in addition to using effective cross sections – they are already built into those!
-In scientific publications, one should be careful to indicate where the transition cross sections are understood as effective cross sections, if a misunderstanding could arise otherwise.
+Of course, you should never apply the mentioned Boltzmann factors for sub-level populations in addition to using effective transition cross-sections – they are already built into those!
+In scientific publications, one should be careful to indicate where the transition cross-sections are understood as effective cross-sections, if a misunderstanding could arise otherwise.